×

 Accurate hip impingement diagnosis is critical since, if left untreated, hip impingement will result in cartilage deterioration and osteoarthritis.

 The Joint Preservation, Resurfacing, and Replacement department has extensive hip impingement testing facilities.
-A full medical history and physical examination are essential for diagnosis.
+A full medical history and physical examination are essential for diagnosis combined impingement.
 The range of motion of the hip joint and the existence of impingement will be evaluated during the physical test.
 Additional checks, such as the following, may be required:

 Radiography (X-rays) of the hip joint produces two-dimensional images.

 Magnetic resonance imaging (MRI) creates a three-dimensional image of the hip, including the soft tissue cartilage and labrum.
 Computed tomography (CT) scan creates a three-dimensional image of the hip by taking a sequence of small pictures at various angles and then applying a computer algorithm to create a three-dimensional image.
-A CT scan is often used to demonstrate to physicians the intricate arrangement of joints.
+A CT scan is often used to before hip replacement to demonstrate to physicians the intricate arrangement of joints.

 Hip Impingement Treatment